 - Best Live Action Short Film, Swan Song (1992), which Branagh directed.

 - Best Supporting Actor, My Week with Marilyn (2011).

-Kenneth Branagh Murder on the Orient Express image: 20th Century Fox.
+Kenneth Branagh Murder on the Orient Express movie image: 20th Century Fox.

-“Belfast Movie: Kenneth Branagh Starts Shooting His ‘Most Personal Film’” last updated in September 2020.
+“Belfast Movie: Kenneth Branagh Shooting ‘Most Personal Film”” last updated in July 2021.